Iran aims for baby boom, but are Iranians in the mood?

 "Countries, when they are in conflict or war, they always think that a larger population makes them stronger," Roudi said.
 "Practically, Iran is in war with the U.S."

-Iran's nuclear enrichment programme, believed by the United States and its allies to be aimed at developing a weapons capability, has deepened its diplomatic and economic isolation in the last two years.
+Iran's nuclear enrichment program, believed by the United States and its allies to be aimed at developing a weapons capability, has deepened its diplomatic and economic isolation in the last two years.

 Israel has threatened to bomb Iran's nuclear sites if sanctions and diplomacy fail, heightening the country's sense of being under siege.